42Berlin/lights_controller/README.md

 ## Example

-`python3 lights_clip_connect.py 2 5`
+`python3 lights_clip_connect.py`

-This simply selects the clip on the 2nd row and 5th column of the [controller](http://10.11.250.225:8080/api/docs/example/), and the lights turns green!
+This simply selects the clip on a row and column of the [controller](http://10.11.250.225:8080/api/docs/example/), and the lights turns green!

 ![API controller](../media/lights_api_controller.png?raw=true)